Pipeline execution policies

 • It is not possible to assign jobs to reserved stages outside of a pipeline execution policy.

-• You should choose unique job names for pipeline execution policies.
-Some CI/CD configurations are based on job names and it can lead to unwanted results if a job exists multiple times in the same pipeline.
-The needs keyword, for example makes one job dependent on another.
-In case of multiple jobs with the same name, it will randomly depend on one of them.
+• Choose unique job names for pipeline execution policies.
+Some CI/CD configurations are based on job names, which can lead to unwanted results if a job name exists multiple times in the same pipeline.
+For example, the needs keyword makes one job dependent on another.
+If the are multiple jobs with the name example, a job that needs the example job name depend on only one of the example job instance at random.

 • Pipeline execution policies remain in effect even if the project lacks a CI/CD configuration file.